crebier-corentin/npm-nested-dep/README.md

 * Click on the settings gear
 * Click "Install from file" and select the release download previously.

-### Manual Chrome Installation
+### Chrome Installation
-This extension is not yet available in the chrome web store.
+You can find this extension on the chrome web store https://chrome.google.com/webstore/detail/npm-nested-dependencies-c/mkjkmlmljfcibjmjdbdoiahgpofhfojn
-In the meantime you can still manually install it :
+You can also install it manually (not recommanded) :

 * Download a [releases](https://github.com/bibo5088/npm-nested-dep/releases) and extract it somewhere
 * Go to `chrome://extensions/`